kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 *   Enable troubleshooting of minimal container images
 *   Allow troubleshooting of containers in `CrashLoopBackoff`
 *   Improve supportability of native Kubernetes applications
-*   Enable novel uses of `exec` by providing a pod-level abstraction
+*   Enable novel uses of short-lived containers in pods
-*   Discuss what modifications to a pod spec would be required for minimal container troubleshooting

 Non-Goals of this proposal are:

-*   Fully design the ability to add a container to a pod spec of a running pod.
-    This is complex and should be covered in a separate doc if it's the agreed upon solution.
+*   Fully design the ability to cross-mount container image filesystems.
+This is complex and should be covered in a separate doc.
+*   Guarantee resources for ad-hoc troubleshooting.
+If troubleshooting causes a pod to exceed its resource limit it may be evicted.

 ## Requirements